-I am the managing member of The Piccone Law Firm, LLC doing business as Colorado Animal Attorneys.
+I am the managing member of The Piccone Law Firm, LLC doing business as The Pet Law Firm "PLF".
 I am a proud Colorado native, fourth generation.
 In 1996 I graduated from the University of Colorado at Boulder with a BS in Political Science.
 The following fall I enrolled in CU Boulder's College of Law, obtaining my law degree in 1999.
-I have twenty years of litigation experience under my belt, eight of those in the field of animal law.
+I have over twenty years of litigation experience under my belt, eight of those in the field of animal law.

 Prior to 2012 I worked as an insurance defense attorney, litigating property, malpractice, serious injury and death cases.
 Since insurance companies hire lawyers for their insureds (the defendants), the cases usually came down to what was the property or the injured or deceased person worth?
 How much money should be paid to the person or his or her family?
 Although I came to empathize with my clients and always defended them vigorously, I did not become a lawyer to save corporations money; I became an attorney to help people and make a difference in society.
 I decided to take a break and rethink my career options.